 If any provision of this Article is invalidated by a court of competent jurisdiction, such judgment shall not affect or invalidate the remainder of this Article.

 Sec.
 40-455.
 DESIGNATION OF ADMINISTRATOR.

-The city manager may from time to time appoint someone to administer and implement this Article.
+The city manager is hereby appointed to administer and implement the provisions of this Article.
+The city manager is authorized to designate another officer or employee of the city to perform and carry out the duties under this Article, provided, such designation is accepted, in writing, by the designee.
+The city manager or persons designated as administrator shall possess all education, training, and certifications required by law or regulation.

 Section 40-456.
 APPLICABILITY CRITERIA FOR STORMWATER MANAGEMENT STANDARDS.

-This Article applies to the following activities:
+This Article shall be applicable to all land development within the municipal limits of the city on or after March 7, 2014, including future annexations, and including,but not limited to, site plan applications, subdivision applications, and grading applications, unless exempt pursuant to section 40-457 below.
+These standards apply to any new development or redevelopment site that meets one or more of the following criteria:

 New development that creates or adds 5,000 square feet or greater of new impervious surface area or that involves land disturbing activity of 1 acre of land or greater;

 Redevelopment (excluding routine maintenance and exterior remodeling) that creates, adds, or replaces 5,000 square feet or greater of new impervious surface area or that involves land disturbing activity of 1 acre or more;